-There are no activity reports for Candlemas Island.
+The Global Volcanism Program has no activity reports for Candlemas Island.

-There are no Weekly Reports available for Candlemas Island.
+The Global Volcanism Program has no Weekly Reports available for Candlemas Island.

 |Start Date||Stop Date||Eruption Certainty||VEI||Evidence||Activity Area or Unit|

 |[ 1953 Dec 31 ± 365 days ]||[ Unknown ]||Uncertain||0||NW flank (Lucifer Hill)|

 |1250 BCE (?)||Unknown||Confirmed||Ice Core||S Sandwich Is (probably Candlemass)|